Bricolage (Working Title) – Support Material

 Guy Ben-Ary and Nathan Thompson working in SymbioticA Labs.

 Heart Muscle Cells beating/twitching in a Petri dish.

-The following movies were taken in real time.
-They demonstrate the incredible properties of the heart muscle cells and their potential to be used as bio-motors or actuators.
-These movies were magnified x100 via a microscope.
+The following movie was taken in real time.
+It demonstrates the incredible properties of the heart muscle cells and their potential to be used as bio-motors or actuators.
+This movie was magnified x100 via a microscope.

 Bodies made of silk

 The process of printing silk with light on a motorized microscope is unique.
 The innovative printing process we developed uses aqueous silk, that is treated with a photosensitive compound inducing hardening when exposed to light, thus the tiny light beam from the microscope is momentarily shone onto the silk in the pattern I have designed on screen, then what results is a silk structure ready for seeding with twitching cells.